 There are a handful of fitness trackers that can be taken into the pool and report on your swimming sessions.
 The Misfit Shine 2 (and its Speedo Shine brethren) will track lengths in the pool, while the Withings Go can record duration and calorie burn.
-Fitbit has also come to the party with the Fitbit Flex 2, the first waterproof tracking, albeit with simplified swimming metrics.
+Fitbit has also come to the party with the Fitbit Flex 2, its first waterproof tracker, which offers you simplified swimming metrics.

 Read this: Waterproofing and wearables explained

 Moov Now will detect strokes and offer data on your technique, offering a lot more for obsessed swimmers.
 Neither can detect heart rate in the pool – for that you would have to move into proper sports watches.
-Even then, it's not all that great.
+And even then, it's not all that great.

 Understanding heart rate tech

-Heart rate tracking on activity bands is now commonplace and provides a big boost in accuracy in terms of the calorific burn from your day.
+Heart rate tracking on activity bands is now commonplace, providing a big boost in accuracy in terms of the calorific burn from your day.
 However, the type of tracking differs hugely.

 The Fitbit Charge 2, for example, tracks your heart rate 24/7 and makes a note of your resting heart rate when you wake up – which is a huge metric of your improving health.
 It will also track your heart rate over a timed session.

-In terms of comprehensiveness the Fitbit Charge 2 is one of the best options, as it includes a heart rate monitor for 24/7 bpm readings, live monitoring of exercise and VO2 Max too, so you can quantify your fitness.
-The Garmin Vivosmart HR range does much the same, and both place a priority on resting heart rate progress and a measure of your underlying health.
+In terms of comprehensiveness, the Charge 2 is one of the best options, as it includes a heart rate monitor for 24/7 bpm readings, live monitoring of exercise and VO2 Max too, so you can quantify your fitness.
+Garmin's fresh Vivosmart 3 does much of the same, while also placing a priority on your breathing and heart rate variability to determine how stressed you are.

 To screen or not to screen?